YOUSU198/DDD/Workflow-Checklists.md

 1. Confirm (AUTO) is shown when a network is selected in place of a specific node on the network

-### MetaMask Node Stuck on Logout
+### MetaMask Network Change
-1. Log in with MetaMask
+1. Access a wallet via MetaMask
-2. Change tabs (Log out)
+2. In the MetaMask chrome extension itself, switch networks
-3. Ensure that you're on the node you want to be (notice the node dropdown pulses does not remain locked/disabled)
+3. Ensure that you are logged out from the current wallet

+RSK Node
+1. Ensure that the ENS and Swap tab are not visible when switching to this network

 ---